 - act as a witness to the proceedings to safeguard against unfair practices

 - clarify process

 - request a pause in proceedings to provide support to the student or allow for a break

 A support person may not

-- speak or advocate on a student’s behalf unless they have the necessary knowledge regarding the matter to do so.
+- speak or advocate on a student’s behalf

-- unreasonably interfere during an interview, meeting, or hearing.
+- unreasonably interfere during an interview, meeting, or hearing

 The University reserves the right to exclude a support person from an interview, meeting or hearing where unreasonable conduct is displayed.

 The name of a support person must be advised prior to the commencement of the interview, meeting, or hearing.
 This is important to:

 What is said in interviews, meetings and hearings must remain confidential.
 If a support person is unable to agree to and maintain confidentiality about what is discussed they should not participate.